 Much to our regret, not respecting these codes will make it impossible to dance in Cachirulo.”

 It is the collective efforts like these that made the BA milongas wonderful.
-I am glad to see that now some organizers in this country start to move in the same direction.
-Tango is a simple pleasure created by the dancers for themselves to enjoy.
-Its focus should be the connection and fellowship rather than steps and self display.
-(See Tango Is a Fellowship.)
-It shouldn't cost an absurd amount of money to enjoy.
-A friendly culture governed by milonga codes must be introduced through education and good leadership.
-Now, thanks to Boston Tango Marathon, we have a good example.
+I am glad to see that now some tango organizers in this country start to move in the same direction.
+Tango is created of the dancers, by the dancers and for the dancers.
+It should not cost an absurd amount of money to enjoy.
+A friendly culture governed by the milonga codes must be introduced into our tango through education and good leadership.
+Now, thanks to the Boston Tango Marathon, we have an example.